SIMPLE FRUIT CAKE – No Hassle Boiled Fruit Cake For Afternoon Tea

 This simple fruit cake, is perfect for an afternoon tea, and so easy to make.
 A popular classic British bake, it is enjoyed by all.
 Also called a Boiled Fruit Cake, part of the ingredients are boiled before adding the dry ingredients and baking.
 The high sugar content from the fruit also means the cake will last that little bit longer too.

-Slice of boiled fruit cake on a china plate, with cake fork and flower.
+Slice of boiled fruit cake on plate on table with Xmas decrations and hand reaching for plate.

 Guest Writer

-This recipe is written by my friend and fellow baking enthusiast (should we be called addicts? 🙂 ) Diana Watkins.
-Diana kindly helps me out with the website, testing my recipes, providing photos and being an invaluable source of experience and knowledge over the last year.
+This recipe is written by my friend and fellow baking enthusiast (should we be called addicts? 🙂 ) Mrs D. Mrs D kindly helps me out with the website, testing my recipes, providing photos and being an invaluable source of experience and knowledge over the last year.
 There would not have been a new version of the website this year, had it not been for her help.
 So I am forever thankful.

 Such A Simple Fruit Cake Recipe